glpi-project/docdev/source/devapi/crontasks.rst

    }

-If the argument $task is a CronTask object, the automatic action must increment the quantoty of actions done.
+If the argument $task is a CronTask object, the automatic action must increment the quantity of actions done.
 In this example, each email actually sent increments the volume by 1.